rd--/blksc3/md/glossary.md

 A block can be _duplicated_ using the _Duplicate_ item in the context menu.

+## Eval

+The _Eval_ button evaluates the program in the workspace and sends it to the synthesiser.
+It does not send the answer to the synthesiser.
+The _Eval_ button can be selected using the _/_ access key.

 ## Expression

 An expression is a program that can be evaluated to give an answer,